gracefulife/clova-developer-guide/en/CIC/References/ContextObjects/VolumeState.md

 ## Speaker.VolumeState {#VolumeState}

-`Speaker.VolumeState` is a message format used to report the client's speaker volume information at the time when the user has spoken, such as how high/low its volume is or whether the speaker is in mute to CIC.
+`Speaker.VolumeState` is a format for reporting the client's speaker state to CIC at the time when the user spoken, including mute status and volume level.

-### Message structure
+### Object structure
 {% raw %}
 ```json
 {